Table of Contents

 Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting, which includes concerts, sports banquets, and school dances, except for semi-formal or formal dances and where otherwise specifically indicated by teacher or coach.
 The Office of the New York State Commissioner of Education has established the following guidelines for dress:

-- Recognize that extremely brief or revealing garments such as spaghetti straps (3 finger rule), tube tops, muscle shirts, tank tops, net tops, halter tops, plunging necklines (front and/or back), see-through garments, pajamas, and slippers, etc. are not appropriate.
+- Recognize that extremely brief or revealing garments such as spaghetti straps (cami), tube tops, muscle shirts, tank tops, net tops, halter tops, plunging necklines (front and/or back), see-through garments, pajamas, and slippers, etc. are not appropriate.
 Questionable student dress will be reviewed by an administrator.
 Administration discretion will prevail.

 - Off-shoulder garments must be worn with acceptable top underneath.